operatecrypto/Whitepaper/Whitepaper.md

 Operate Crypto aims to deliver a platform capable of hosting enterprise-scale applications in the decentralized world in three phases.

-## Intruging but difficult to believe?
+## Intriguing but difficult to believe?

-We already have made great progress.
-Check out the youtube demos.
-We are uploading demo videos.
-Also attend AMA sessions to find out how much we have established.
-Proof of concepts such as RuleEngine on consesnus will be made available only when it is time.
-So much demostrable work is already established
+We have made significant progress already.
+Explore our YouTube demos, where we are regularly uploading demonstration videos.
+Additionally, attend our Ask Me Anything (AMA) sessions to gain insights into the substantial groundwork we've accomplished.
+Proof of concepts, such as the RuleEngine on consensus, will be shared when the time is right.
+There is already a considerable amount of demonstrable work that has been established.

 ## High level components
 ![image](https://github.com/operatecrypto/Whitepaper/assets/91952872/e87ff864-f163-46e2-bc0f-a19f7910bdb6)
 1. DDApps - Decentralized Data Apps

-Imagine a hospitable management software or eCommerce application completely built on decentralized technology
+Imagine hospitable management software or an eCommerce application completely built on decentralized technology.

 2. Web2

 An application will be restricted if it cannot interact with Web2.
-Until all applications in the world is mingrated into Web 2, applications will eventually need to reach out to Web 2 world for data and information.
-Also during the development phase 1, many features of the app will depend on Web2 technologies such as Email
+Until all applications in the world are migrated into Web 2, applications will eventually need to reach out to the Web2 world for data and information.
+Also, during the development phase 1, many features of the app will depend on Web2 technologies, such as Email.

 3. Web3

-The system will have high trust established with the custom wallet.
-That is why we call it Web3+
+The system will establish high trust with the custom wallet.
+That's why we call it Web3+.

 4. DE-PIN

-The current decentralized physical infrastruture is fast maturing.
-If we find an efficient and trust worthy partner on individual integration points such as email or SMS, we will utilize them
+The current decentralized physical infrastructure is fast maturing.
+If we find an efficient and trustworthy partner on individual integration points, such as email or SMS, we will utilize them.

 5. Blockchain

-Blockchain will be engaged for several usecases differently.
-Several scenarios are discussed here
+Blockchain will be engaged for several use cases differently.
+Various scenarios are discussed here.

 ## Architectural Blueprint